geocam/geocamMapSet/README.rst

 .. note::

-                Maintenance of the mapSetJSON specification and
+                Maintanence of the mapSetJSON specification and
                 development on this application is managed by NASA and Carnegie Mellon University, as part of the larger ``geocam`` disaster response management initiative.